 The EEAS works with the relevant Commission services (either DEVCO or FPI, see below) throughout the whole cycle of programming, planning and implementation of the abovementioned instruments.
-As this is a new process that came about with the establishment of the EEAS, it is not yet clear how this co-operation will be organised in practice.
+The annual action programmes are prepared by DEVCO with the EEAS providing input into the interservice consultations and contributes through heads of delegation.